lukas-reineke/indent-blankline.nvim/README.md

 # Indent Blankline

-This plugin adds indentation guides to all lines (including empty lines).
+This plugin adds indentation guides to Neovim.
 It uses Neovim's virtual text feature and **no conceal**

-This plugin requires Neovim 0.5 or higher.
-It makes use of Neovim only features so it will not work in Vim.
+To start using indent-blankline, call the `ibl.setup()` function.

-There is a legacy version of the plugin that supports Neovim 0.4 under the branch `version-1`
+This plugin requires the latests stable version of Neovim.

 ## Install